 Students and staff require a safe and orderly learning environment that is conducive to high student achievement.
 Certain student behaviors are unacceptable in such an environment and are hereby prohibited by the Board.
-Prohibited behaviors include, but shall not be limited to the following:
+The consequences of any discipline will range from a verbal warning to maximum of suspension/expulsion from school.
+Prohibited behaviors include, but shall not be limited to the following.

 - 1. Disrespect for school employees and failing to comply with their reasonable directions or otherwise demonstrating insubordination; - 2.
 Disruptive behavior that interferes with orderly school operations; - 3.
 Willfully and intentionally assaulting or threatening to assault or physically abusing any student or school employee; - 4.
 Possession of any weapon that can reasonably be considered capable of causing bodily harm to another individual; - 5.
 Possession or use of tobacco in any form on any property owned or leased by any public school; - 6.
-Willfully or intentionally damaging, destroying, or stealing school property; - 7.
-Possession of any paging device, beeper, or similar electronic communication devices on the school campus during normal school hours unless specifically exempted by the administration for health or other compelling reasons; - 8.
+Willfully or intentionally damaging, destroying, or stealing school property; - Possession of any paging device, beeper, or similar electronic communication devices, on the school campus during normal school hours unless specifically exempted by the administration for health or other compelling reasons; - 8.
 Possession, selling, distributing, or being under the influence of an alcoholic beverage, any illegal drug, unauthorized inhalants, or the inappropriate use or sharing of prescription or over the counter drugs, or other intoxicants, or anything represented to be a drug; - 9.
 Sharing, diverting, transferring, applying to others (such as needles or lancets), or in any way misusing medication or any medical supplies in their possession; - 10.
 Inappropriate public displays of affection; - 11.
-Cheating, copying, or claiming another person's work to be his/her own;
+Cheating, copying, or claiming another person's work to be his/her own; - 12.
+Gambling; - 13.
+Inappropriate student dress; - 14.
+Use of vulgar, profane, or obscene language or gestures; - 15.
+Truancy; - 16.
+Excessive tardiness;